Steve Kinney

 This file exists so the agent can make a crisp recommendation instead of narrating a problem vaguely.

-Step 4: wire the workflow
+Step 4: inspect the workflow wiring

 The minimal shape: